-In the Departments of Children and Families, Development Services, Mental Health and Addiction Services and a State University this class accountable for directing all physical plant operations.
+In the Departments of Children and Families, Development Services, Mental Health and Addiction Services, Transportation and a State University this class accountable for directing all physical plant operations.

 Receives administrative or executive direction from the facility head, administrative officer or other employee of higher grade.

 Directs employees in each of the following categories: Levels A, B, C and subordinate classes in Level D. (See Addendum)